SuspendedPhan/expresso/MOP.md

 # Things to mop
-- tailwind
 - convert vue files to classes

-- make testing faster
-  - get rid of stack traces in asserts

 - use hygen to make vue components

-- TRANSFER YOUR VSCODE PREFERENCES
-- curry all the functions // "curry all functions in module"

-- markdown to node tree

-- intrinsic
-- typescript
 - return iterables, not generators
-- node typings

-- memory leak in replace node?

 # BUGS